 All trees in grassed areas must have a weed release spot spray applied between four and six months after planting.
-General weed control must be carried out whenever necessary to maintain the planting weed-free.
+General weed control must be carried out whenever necessary, but particularly in spring and summer (due to high invasive weed growth rates) to maintain the planting weed-free.

+,

 Chemical weed control in planting areas must be kept within the edge of the planting beds, within a maximum of 500mm of tree trunks, within 50mm of the edge of any undefined mulch surface, and within 50mm of any posts or the base of any landscape structures.